• Skip to primary navigation

 Looking for a quick 5-minute refreshing snack that's super healthy?
 Try making a cherry sorbet!
 Made with only 1 ingredient, no added sugar, packed with antioxidants and no waiting time needed.
 Plus, it is naturally vegan, dairy-free and gluten-free!

-I love making sorbets at home!
-And this 1-ingredient cherry sorbet cannot be easier!
+I love making fruit sorbets at home, like this blueberry peach sorbet!
+And this new 1-ingredient cherry sorbet cannot be easier!

-Coconut-based frozen desserts are amazing, such as this vegan cookie and cream ice cream and this blueberry coconut ice cream, but there is something bright and vibrant about fruit-based frozen treats that we just cannot get enough.
+Coconut-based frozen desserts are amazing, such as this vegan cookie and cream ice cream, this creamy blackberry ice cream and this blueberry coconut ice cream, but there is something bright and vibrant about fruit-based frozen treats that we just cannot get enough.

 For this cherry sorbet, all you need are frozen cherries, some water and a blender, that's it!
 This is a no added sugar recipe made entirely vegan and dairy-free.
 You can make a batch within minutes and enjoy it right away, there is no waiting time.